 Okay..
 Custom maps.
 What about the feedback from the community?
 And what about commonly requested features?

 The main focus of Snapshot 4.2 as far as DL is concerned is limited to DL, and the ability to load entire maps.
-For starters, a lot of people have requested the ability to add their own vehicles for their server, and we plan to do this in a future update.
+For starters, a lot of people have requested the ability to add their own vehicles for their server, which is also possible.
 Another thing people often complained about is download speeds.
 We have taken the download speed into account when developing DL, and this has led to a few design choices along the way.
 The speed is still limited by factors outside of the software's control, obviously.
 We don't have concrete numbers to illustrate how much of a difference UG-MP really makes either.
 Furthermore, the caching layer behaves a bit differently and does not randomly redownload all files under some circumstances.

 Here is some actual footage of our DL in action: